autocrypt/protected-headers/draft-protected-headers.in.md

   - The Cryptographic Envelope must contain an encrypting Cryptographic Layer
   - The Cryptographic Payload must have a `Content-Type` of `multipart/mixed`
   - The Cryptographic Payload must have exactly two subparts
-  - The first subpart of the Cryptographic Payload must have a `Content-Type` of `text/rfc822-headers`
+  - The first subpart of the Cryptographic Payload must have a `Content-Type` of `text/plain` or `text/rfc822-headers`
   - The first subpart of the Cryptographic Payload's `Content-Type` must contain a property of `protected-headers`, and its value must be `v1`.
  - If all of the above are true, then the first subpart is the Legacy Display part, and the second subpart is the "original body".
 Otherwise, the message does not have a Legacy Display part.